In our study, we will look at Paul's qualifications to be an apostle and his passion for the pure gospel of justification by grace.

 Paul reminds the Galatian churches of his testimony and of how he actively opposed the gospel of Jesus Christ.
 He reminds them that he was following the traditions of his forefathers and defending them instead of following Jesus Christ.

-But when God, who set me apart from birth and called me by his grace, was pleased to reveal his Son in me so that I might preach him among the Gentiles, I did not consult any man,
+But when God, who picked me out before I was born and called me by his grace, chose to reveal his Son to me, so that I might announce him to the Gentiles, I did not consult anyone;

 When Jesus showed up and changed Paul from a murderer to an evangelist, he did not go check with anyone to get permission.
 He understood that he had been set aside even before his birth for this purpose and he simply embraced what God would have him to do.
 That is the same for us as we all have been saved for a purpose and that purpose was set even before we were born.
 If we listen to God and not the words of men, He will tell us what He has designed for us to do.
 We can also be sure that it is better than anything we could come up with on our own.

-nor did I go up to Jerusalem to see those who were apostles before I was, but I went immediately into Arabia and later returned to Damascus.
+and I did not go up to Yerushalayim to see those who were emissaries before me.
+Instead, I immediately went off to Arabia and afterwards returned to Dammesek.

 Paul goes on to explain that he didn't even have to check in with religious leaders because he already had his instructions from God.
 He first went into what is now Saudi Arabia but we do not know much about what he did there.
 We can only guess that God was preparing him for his upcoming missionary journeys.